ivancruzbht/TextCNN/README.md

 It was modified to export the model and the vocabulary to be used in an Android Demo for TensorFlow (https://github.com/ivancruzbht/tf_android)

-The model is exported as a Google Protobuf file
+The model is exported as a Google Protobuf file.

-The vocabulary is exported as a json file
+The vocabulary is exported as a json file.

 ## Requirements